liveryvideo/docs/docs/ios-sdk.md

   password YOUR_PASSWORD
 ```

+#### About Livery and its dependencies

+Livery uses AWSPinpoint, Sentry, Kronos, Lottie and GoogleCast SDKs as dependencies.

+In both CocoaPods and Swift Package Manager installations AWSPinpoint is linked dynamically.

+However GoogleCast is linked statically, along with its dependency Protobuf.
+This has to be with the fact that GoogleCast SDK is not available via Swift Package Manager and the only oficial way to use it is via CocoaPods using Google's static xcframework.

+Sentry, Kronos and Lottie are linked dynamically in the CocoaPods xcframework and statically in the Swift Package Manager xcframework.

+If your application uses one of Sentry, Kronos or Lottie we advise to use the CocoaPods installation method to avoid duplicated symbols issues.

+Livery and its dependencies such as Sentry, Kronos are Lottie are built with `BUILD_LIBRARY_FOR_DISTRIBUTION=YES` flag and if you are using coocapods please enabled this flag to this dependencies as well, see [CocoaPods](#cocoapods).

 #### CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Swift and Objective-C Cocoa projects.
 You can install it with the following command: